100 Worst Foods for Cold and Flu

 Fermented foods and condiments like vinegar also have high levels of histamine, making them a less than stellar choice when you are sick.
-Since histamine has the ability to cause your nasal passages to swell and exaggerate feelings of congestion, it’s best to avoid histamine-rich foods until your symptoms clear up.
+Because histamine has the ability to cause your nasal passages to swell and exaggerate feelings of congestion, it's best to avoid histamine-rich foods until your symptoms clear up.

 There's a reason deli meats can stay "fresh" for so long: preservatives.
 Not only are these add-ons less than ideal nutritionally, they're a nightmare if you are already battling a cold or flu.
 Doctor Adrienne Youdim recommends avoiding processed foods because they make the body more susceptible to viruses and disease.